pelican-plugins/linkbacks/README.md

 From my experience, you'll also have to:
 - configure a local MySQL database to accept connections from `$WORDPRESS_DB_USER:$WORDPRESS_DB_PASSWORD`
 - configure the `xmlrpc_pingback_error` Wordpress filter to be _passthrough_, to get useful error messages
-- configure the `http_request_host_is_external` Wordpress filter to always return `true`, so that it won't reject `host.docker.internal`
+- configure the `http_request_host_is_external` Wordpress filter to always return `true`, so that it won't reject `host.docker.internal` links

-And there is Wordpress client source code:
+And there is Wordpress client source code related to XML-RPC pingbacks:
 - [wp-includes/comment.php](https://github.com/WordPress/WordPress/blob/master/wp-includes/comment.php)
 - [wp-includes/class-wp-xmlrpc-server.php](https://github.com/WordPress/WordPress/blob/master/wp-includes/class-wp-xmlrpc-server.php)